GeekBeacon/gb-svc-beacon-bot/docs/USER-GUIDE.md

 Triggers have severity levels; low, medium, and high.
 These are used to determine how the bot will take action.
 Any time a trigger is seen, the bot will create a log about it in the mod log channel.
 This follows role hierarchy; meaning that if a mod posts a trigger word/phrase in a non-excluded channel it will report to the super mods (Master Control) and so forth.

 **Here is a simple outline of how the bot handles triggers by severity:**
 * **High** - These triggers have no place within the guild.
-Because of this, when these are seen, the bot will instantly delete the message, create a log of it in the appropiate log channel, and send a message to the appropiate channel (tagging everyone) to let them know that further action may be required.
+Because of this, when these are seen, the bot will instantly delete the message, create a log of it in the appropiate log channel and send a message tagging @here to let mod online know that further action may be required.
 * **Medium** - These triggers are important to keep an eye out for.
-Because of this, the bot will ask the offender to refrain from using the word/phrase, then will post in the appropiate channel (tagging here) to let them know they might need to take further action.
+Because of this, the bot will ask the offender to refrain from using the word/phrase.
 * **Low** - These triggers aren't as serious, but might need to be kept in specific channels.
-When these are seen the bot will ask the user to refrain from using the word/phrase then post in the appropiate channel (no tagging).
+When these are seen the bot will ask the user to refrain from using the word/phrase.

 ### **Command(s) Usage**